 Finally, Father will rely on the holding in McHugh.
 Trial court acted within its discretion in imputing income to child support obligor after his termination from his job at the same level he had earned at the job when the court made its original support order, since obligor's termination could be deemed voluntary, where obligor diverted sales from his employer to a competitor to reduce his commission income and thereby reduce his child support obligation, and obligor refused to comply with employer's conditions for a “last chance” employment agreement after the employer discovered the misconduct.
 In this case, the father was given chance after chance to cure the problems with his work performance and did not do what he was supposed to do.

-So If I Quit My Job, Do I Still Have to Pay Child Support?
+So if I Quit My Job, Can I Get More Child Support?

-In short, "yes."
-In this case, the mother was trying to convince the court that she was unemployed and therefore her income was only unemployment income and child support should be based on that income.
+In the case above, the mother was trying to convince the court that she was unemployed and therefore her income was only unemployment income and child support should be based on that income.
 The court found that she, in fact, quit her job and imputed her income.
 The court, however, did order a small amount of child support payable from father to mother.

 If the court accepted her argument, the court would have ordered a child support order which exceeded $2,000 per month.
 The child support that was ordered was very minimal due to the legal arguments presented to the court.

-Are you facing a child custody issue after you or the other parent has lost a job?
+Are you facing a child support issue after you or the other parent has lost a job?
 Please contact the Law Offices of H. William Edgar.